Salt Creek Farm Apprenticeships

 We Work at least 40 hrs. per week.
 Ideal apprentices are phsically fit, like being outside all day, can work in the heat and rain, don’t mind sweating and enjoy dirt under their fingers!
 Some of our most successful apprentices were fire fighters, runners, trail crew members, bikers and construction workers.
 Our schedule needs to be flexible because it is entirely dependent upon current weather conditions.
 Timing is critical in farming.
 So, when it is cloudy, we transplant.
 When the sun shines, we cultivate.
 As the season winds down, ample time off will be provided in the fall to explore Olympic National Park and Salt Creek County Park.

 A 20 foot yurt located on the farm is available to use for lounging, cooking, and showering.
 The yurt is equipped with a phone, shower, gas range, sink, propane hot water heater, utensils, pots and pans, and electrified lights.
-No smoking is allowed in the yurt.
+A self contained 30 foot Airstream trailer is also available for housing.
+No smoking is allowed in either structure.
 Pets are discouraged.
 Basic staples,. eg., rice, beans, flour, peanut butter milk, quinoa, butter, and all garden produce is provided for the duration.
 We are located less than 1/2 mile from bus service to Port Angeles and two miles from the Olympic Discovery Trail.

 Go to www.saltcreekfarm.org for more info